The Deligne-Riemann-Roch isomorphism: Construction for regular closed immersions

 \begin{construction-definition} Suppose first that $F$ is a virtual vector bundle on $X$, and let $E=i^{\ast}F$.
 In this case, the DRR isomorphism associated with the vector bundle $\Ecal$ and section $\sigma$ is constructed as the following composition :

 where $N$ is the normal bundle of $Y\to X$.
 Concretely, these isomorphisms are defined as follows: \begin{enumerate} \item The first isomorphism is given by the projection formula from Proposition \ref{prop:proj-for-RR-dist} \eqref{item:proj-for-RR-dist-1}, using that $E=i^{\ast}F$.
-That is, it combines the projection formula at the level of virtual categories \cite[Proposition 4.12 (2)]{DRR1} with the multiplicativity of the categorical Chern class with respect to the tensor product \cite[Proposition 9.1 (1)]{DRR1}. \item The second isomorphism $[\chfrak(i_! \Ocal_Y)]_{X/S} \simeq i_\ast [\tdfrak(N)^{-1}]_{Y/S}$ is \cite[Corollary 9.7]{DRR1}, and it is obtained in two steps: \begin{enumerate} \item First, rewriting the direct image of the trivial sheaf in terms of a Koszul complex, whose categorical Chern class can be rearranged in a way which makes the top Chern class of $\Ecal$ appear, by the Borel--Serre isomorphism from \cite[Theorem 9.5]{DRR1} and recalled in \eqref{eq:Borel-Serre-prelim} above. \item Second, the Chern categorical version of the cycle representation $c_{\rm{top}}(\Ecal) = [Z(\sigma)]$ in Theorem \ref{thm:cor86} \eqref{item:prop-int-dist-restriction}. \end{enumerate} \item The last isomorphism is given by the projection formula from Proposition \ref{prop:proj-for-RR-dist} \eqref{item:proj-for-RR-dist-2}, using that $i^\ast F = E$. \end{enumerate} By Lemma \ref{lemma:extension-RRsec} below, the construction extends to virtual perfect complexes on $X$. \end{construction-definition}
+That is, it combines the projection formula at the level of virtual categories \cite[Proposition 4.12 (2)]{DRR1} with the multiplicativity of the categorical Chern character with respect to the tensor product \cite[Proposition 9.1 (1)]{DRR1}. \item The second isomorphism $[\chfrak(i_! \Ocal_Y)]_{X/S} \simeq i_\ast [\tdfrak(N)^{-1}]_{Y/S}$ is \cite[Corollary 9.7]{DRR1}, and it is obtained in two steps: \begin{enumerate} \item First, rewriting the direct image of the trivial sheaf in terms of a Koszul complex, whose categorical Chern character can be rearranged in a way which makes the top Chern class of $\Ecal$ appear, by the Borel--Serre isomorphism from \cite[Theorem 9.5]{DRR1} and recalled in \eqref{eq:Borel-Serre-prelim} above. \item Second, the Chern categorical version of the cycle representation $c_{\rm{top}}(\Ecal) = [Z(\sigma)]$ in Theorem \ref{thm:cor86} \eqref{item:prop-int-dist-restriction}. \end{enumerate} \item The last isomorphism is given by the projection formula from Proposition \ref{prop:proj-for-RR-dist} \eqref{item:proj-for-RR-dist-2}, using that $i^\ast F = E$. \end{enumerate} By Lemma \ref{lemma:extension-RRsec} below, the construction extends to virtual perfect complexes on $X$. \end{construction-definition}

 Several remarks are in order.
-We note that in \cite[Corollary 9.7]{DRR1}, it was supposed that the immersion $i$ admits a retraction $X\to Y$, but supposing that $E$ extends to $X$ is actually enough.
+We note that in \cite[Corollary 9.7]{DRR1}, it was assumed that the immersion $i$ admits a retraction $X\to Y$, but supposing that $E$ extends to $X$ is actually enough.
 We also comment on two extreme cases.
-If $\sigma$ is the zero section of the zero vector bundle, then $\RR_{sec}(F,\sigma)$ is the identity automorphism of $[\chfrak(F)]_{X/S}$.
-If $\sigma$ is nowhere vanishing, the conventions in \textsection \ref{sec:notations-conventions} stipulate that $\RR_{sec}(F,\sigma)$ is the identity automorphism of the constant functor $\Ocal_{S}$.
+If $\sigma$ is the zero section of the zero bundle, then $\RR_{sec}(F,\sigma)$ is the identity automorphism of $[\chfrak(F)]_{X/S}$.
+If $\sigma$ is nowhere-vanishing, the conventions in \textsection \ref{sec:notations-conventions} stipulate that $\RR_{sec}(F,\sigma)$ is the identity automorphism of the constant functor $\Ocal_{S}$.
 This is compatible with the empty case of the Borel--Serre isomorphism \cite[Theorem 9.5 (3)]{DRR1}, on which the above construction is based.